Make Me Smile (Come Up and See Me): Critical reception

 The reaction from the UK music press was mixed.
 In Melody Maker, Colin Irwin criticised Harley's vocals as "excruciatingly stylised" but called the song a "strongly Dylanish, tuneful thing", and commended Harley for having "concentrated on producing a good song without relying so heavily on his own syle and character to see it through".
 However, Steve Clarke of NME stated that it was "not a good song" and that it "employed those irritating stop-go instrumental/vocal touches".
 Sue Byrom of Record & Popswop Mirror felt the song lacked the "punch" and "innovative flash" of the original Cockney Rebel, but predicted it would be a hit.
 John Peel, writing for Sounds, rated it three out of five stars and predicted it would reach the top 10.
 He considered it to show a "softer Harley" as he "put[s] his stylised voice to work on an attractive pop song" with the "soft accompaniment [of] acoustic guitar, classical guitar and singing ladies".

 Colin Gay of the Bolton Evening News remarked that the song is "commercial and will probably do well in the charts", but added "it's not a patch on their last hit, 'Mr. Soft'".
 The Irvine Herald felt the song "knocks spots off their old material" and added that the guitar solo is "a delight to listen to".
 Jim Green of Trouser Press considered it "simple and somewhat catchy", with Harley's "excessively mannered vocal provid[ing] a nice contrast to the chick singers hooting in the background".
 In the US, Cash Box listed it as one of their "picks of the week" and called it a "hot production featuring fine acoustic lead guitar work, strings, synthesizer (tasteful!) and tight harmonies".
 Record World noted that "this Ian Hunter sounding tune could be [Harley's] ticket to mak[ing] a substantial impact here [in the US]".

 In a review of the 1995 reissue, Alan Jones, writing for Music Week, called the song a "classic contrivance" that is "forged mainly from tongue-in-cheek observation of Dylan mannerisms, though it does have a melodic strength and grace all of its own."
-The The Arbroath Herald awarded it a nine out of ten rating.
+The Arbroath Herald awarded it a nine out of ten rating.
 The reviewer stated, "This is one of the real goodies from 20 years ago.
 It is exceptionally catchy, and is still every bit good enough for another run in the charts.
 Harley had a unique, styilised vocal style, like David Bowie gone in a different direction, and is a singer who deserves to be heard again."
 In a retrospective review of The Best Years of Our Lives, Donald A. Guarisco of AllMusic described it as a "romantic pop tune" that "pairs Harley's clever wordplay with a clever pop tune that boasts an inventive stop-start arrangement and a lovely flamenco-styled acoustic guitar solo".